gemseo/gemseo/doc_src/software/installation.rst

 Test the |g| dependencies with the API
 --------------------------------------

-You can use the function :meth:`~gemseo.api.print_configuration` to print the successfully loaded modules and the failed imports with the reason.
+You can use the function :func:`.print_configuration` to print the successfully loaded modules and the failed imports with the reason.

 .. code-block:: py

-    from gemseo.api import print_configuration
+    from gemseo import print_configuration

     print_configuration()